What are adaptogens?

 Regulate the hormonal balance

 We often marvel at the fact that there are plants that can do all, yes, ALL of these things - and there are plenty.
-Here are three of our favourites:
+Here is a list of our favourite adaptogenic herbs:

-What is ashwagandha and what are its benefits?
+What is Ashwagandha?
 It's the perfect herb for the 21st century as it both calms and energises, helping us to adapt to the stresses of everyday living.
 It’s helpful for assisting deep sleep and calming nervous tension.
 Its ability to replenish the blood, enhance nutrients and build bone strength make it indispensable in disorders of degeneration and ageing.
 Its affinity for the adrenal, endocrine and nervous systems point to its use in any imbalances affecting our energy or vitality.

 This leafy member of the mint family is known in Hindu mythology as an incarnation of the Goddess Tulsi, offering divine protection.
 As well as increasing circulation, aiding digestion and helping to protect against seasonal malaise, holy basil is also good for calming busy minds.

-Pukka teas and supplements to try: Tulsi Clarity
+Pukka herbal adaptogenteas and supplements to try: Tulsi Clarity tea

-Though The amazing benefits of turmeric doesn’t meet the full requirements to be classed as an adaptogen, it can be thought of as a secondary and supporting adaptogen due to its as its wide-ranging positive effects.
+Though turmeric doesn’t meet the full requirements to be classed as an adaptogen, it can be thought of as a secondary and supporting adaptogen due to its as its wide-ranging positive effects.

 The super-spice par excellence.
 High in flavonoids and with over 6,000 clinical studies attesting to its ability to protect and nourish the body, it prevents ageing, improves circulation, reduces inflammation, heals wounds and protects the liver and bowels.
 It has gained the reputation of one of nature’s most potent remedies for many of today’s health challenges.